The Famous WordPress 5-Minute Installation For Non-Techies

 If you don’t have access to WordPress installation scripts on your server, then you will need to install WordPress manually (or change web hosting providers).
 This tutorial will show you how.

-In addition to the step-by-step written tutorials, we also recommend watching the videos listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed written tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

-In this tutorial, you will learn how to perform the “famous” WordPress five-minute installation process and install WordPress manually on your domain using FTP (File Transfer Protocol) …
+In this tutorial, you will learn how to perform the “famous” WordPress 5-minute installation process and install WordPress manually on your domain using FTP (File Transfer Protocol) …

-(The famous WordPress five-minute installation.
+(The famous five-minute WordPress installation process.
 Source: WordPress Codex: Installing WordPress)

 *** IMPORTANT ***

 In order to perform a manual WordPress installation, your web hosting account needs to provide you with access to MySQL database management features.
 Most cPanel hosting accounts provide this function.
-If you do not have access to MySQL databases, please contact your host, or get help from professionals.
+If you do not have access to MySQL databases, please contact your host, or get help from a professional.

 Also, please keep in mind that this is a tutorial for non-techies, so we have simplified the WordPress installation process by leaving out technical explanations of the process (you will still get the same results if you just follow the tutorial below).
 If you want the technical details, refer to the official WordPress documentation on how to perform a manual installation of WordPress here.